 Tanas Al Qassis

 Tanas is the Regional Manager for the Church Mission Society for Europe, the Middle East, and North Africa.
-Tanas has a vision to change the way the West views the Middle East and the way the Middle East views the West, he has a passion for education and media and the firm belief that the only solution for the Middle East is Jesus Christ.
+Tanas has the vision to change the way the West views the Middle East and the way the Middle East views the West, he has a passion for education and media and the firm belief that the only solution for the Middle East is Jesus Christ.
 He worked for World Vision in Jerusalem for nine years as the Finance/Administration Manager and has also worked in Romania as the Grant Manager for World Vision Romania.
 Tanas has also been very involved with Musalaha, serving both on the Board, and as a leader of Desert Encounters.
 He served as the Chairman of the Arab Vision Board, a trustee of Embrace the Middle East, Middle East Concern, and has also served with ACTdev in Tunisia.
 Tanas is in the process of finishing his Doctorate in Ministry degree concentrating on Leadership.